SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Datasets and Preprocessing

 \subsection{Corruptions (CID) and OOD}

-\paragraph{CID for vision.} We use MNIST-C, CIFAR-10-C, and TinyImageNet-C with all corruption types except \emph{snow} for MNIST-C (not defined).
-Severities $\{1,\dots,5\}$ are evaluated individually and averaged.
-The corruption families include noise (Gaussian, shot, impulse), blur (defocus, glass, motion, zoom), weather (snow, frost, fog), and digital (contrast, brightness, pixelate, JPEG).
+For vision, we evaluate corruption-induced distribution shift using MNIST-C, CIFAR-10-C, and TinyImageNet-C. We include all available corruption types, excluding \emph{snow} for MNIST-C (not defined), and evaluate severities $\{1,\dots,5\}$ individually before averaging to obtain a single CID summary per corruption family.
+The corruptions span noise (Gaussian, shot, impulse), blur (defocus, glass, motion, zoom), weather (snow, frost, fog), and digital artifacts (contrast, brightness, pixelate, JPEG), providing a broad stress test of both low-level and mid-level invariances.

-\paragraph{CID for SpeechCommands (SpeechCmd-C).} We synthesize label-preserving degradations with: room impulse responses (RT60 sampled in [0.2, 1.0]\,s), background noise mixing (UrbanSound8K and ESC-50 subsets or the dataset’s noise) for SNR in [0, 20]\,dB, band-limiting (Butterworth low/high/band-pass with random cutoffs), pitch shift $\pm2$ semitones, time stretch $\times[0.9,1.1]$, and reverberation pre-delay [0, 20]\,ms. We map these to five severities by increasing SNR difficulty and transform magnitudes.
+For SpeechCommands, we construct SpeechCmd-C as a set of label-preserving degradations that reflect realistic acoustic variability.
+We apply room impulse responses with RT60 sampled in [0.2, 1.0]\,s, background noise mixing (from the dataset’s noise clips and selected subsets of UrbanSound8K and ESC-50) with SNR in [0, 20]\,dB, and band-limiting using Butterworth low/high/band-pass filters with random cutoffs.
+We additionally apply pitch shifts within $\pm2$ semitones, time stretching by factors in $[0.9,1.1]$, and reverberation pre-delay in [0, 20]\,ms. These transformations are mapped to five severities by systematically increasing difficulty (e.g., lowering SNR and increasing perturbation magnitude) while keeping labels unchanged.

-\paragraph{OOD sets.} MNIST~$\to$~Fashion-MNIST; CIFAR-10~$\to$~SVHN; SpeechCommands~$\to$~non-keyword speech and background noise; TinyImageNet~$\to$~a disjoint 200-class subset not present in training (we use the official val set as ID and a curated 200-class slice from ImageNet-1k as OOD when computing ID$\checkmark$\,|\,OOD; all OOD images are resized to $64{\times}64$ with bicubic interpolation and normalized identically).
+For OOD evaluation, we use standard cross-dataset transfers that preserve the input modality but differ in content distribution.
+For MNIST we use Fashion-MNIST as OOD; for CIFAR-10 we use SVHN; for SpeechCommands we use non-keyword speech and background noise segments; and for TinyImageNet we use a disjoint 200-class subset not present in training.
+In TinyImageNet experiments, we treat the official validation set as ID and use a curated 200-class slice from ImageNet-1k as OOD when computing ID$\checkmark$\,|\,OOD; all OOD images are resized to $64{\times}64$ with bicubic interpolation and normalized identically to ID to ensure that differences reflect semantic shift rather than preprocessing mismatch.